minute thoughts 12.6.16

 2. This is one of the funniest things I've ever seen in my life.
 I can't even read the title without laughing.
 People who make things like this for absolutely no reason are my favorite kinds of people.

 5. Information is Beautiful.
-This is why I'm fascinated by data, why I'm thrilled to have a new social analytics tool to play with at work (Crimson Hexagon; it's so fun).
+This is why I'm fascinated by data, why I'm thrilled to have a new social analytics tool to play with at work.
 With data, it's just a set of numbers, but you can extract so much information from them depending on your interpretation, like a treasure hunt.

 6. As someone who knows a little bit of graphic design, it's very frustrating when non-design-oriented people don't understand the value of your work.
 One thing that makes me absolutely nuts is when people say things like "It'll only take two minutes," because it reflects exactly how little they know about a) the creative process and b) the logistics of graphic design.
 Or when people request creative work for ridiculously low amounts of money.
 I used to be annoyed when I had to pay $30 for a haircut, but doing freelance design/copywriting has made me much more appreciative.
 Artists are so undervalued.
 Not that I consider myself an artist, but I do sympathize.

-7. I work in advertising and I'm still so pathetically susceptible to it.
-I love this one for Allegro, a Polish online marketplace, so much; it makes my heart so happy.
+7. I love this so much; it makes my heart so happy.

 8. While I admittedly get very grouchy during rush hour, especially when people jostle me around on the MRT or walk too slowly because they're looking at their phones, I actually really like the hustle of the morning commute.
 People-watching is one of my favorite activities.
 I don't just like to observe them; I like to pick up on their little mannerisms and idiosyncrasies—the way they tilt their head while studying the MRT signs, the way they mindlessly adjust their shirtsleeves—and write their stories in my head, collect them for future novels.
 I like to imagine what their daily lives look like: what song is playing on a loop through their earphones, what their nervous habits are, whether or not they're superstitious, how they take their coffee, what their inner monologues sound like.
 I wonder if people look at me the same way.
 I wonder what kind of character I would be.
 Small Asian girl, wearing dark lipstick and a slightly annoyed expression, reading intently on what looks like a tiny tablet and walking like she's on a mission.